batden/extinguish/README.md

 # extinguish

-**Use this script to uninstall Enlightenment and related applications.**
+### Use this script to uninstall Enlightenment and related applications

 Please take a look at the comments in the script before running it.